schustudios/schustudios.github.io/_posts/2015-01-16-blog-setup.markdown

 Create The Repo
 -------------

-Next, I created a repository for my new project.
-On Github, I created a new organization named ["SchuStudios"][schustudios-git] because I wanted an orgainization where I can develop code pertaning to my company.
+On Github, I created a new organization named ["SchuStudios"][schustudios-git].
 On my Github account, I went to [create a new repository][git-new], selected my new organization and named the new repository schustudios.github.io.
 The first word in your repository must mach the *owner* account it was created under.
 E.g. http://github.com/owner/owner.github.io

 Now, I can clone my newly created repository, and begin adding content!

 Setting Up Jekyll
 -------------

-In my new repo, I initialized a new Jekyll blog with the following command:
+In my new repo, I initialized a Jekyll blog with the following command:

 ~~~~~
 $ jekyll new .
 ~~~~~

-This creates a new, skeleton Jekyll instance that will serve as the basis for my blog.
+This creates a skeleton Jekyll instance that will serve as the basis for my blog.
 You can preview your new Jekyll blog by running `$ jekyll serve`, and opening [127.0.0.1:4000][jekyll-dev]

 At this point, if you run `git status`, you should see a long list of files waiting to be added to the repo.
-Before doing that, I suggest you update your .gitignore using [Gitignore.io][gitignore].
-The following command should download a .gitignore file appropriate for your basic install.
+Before doing that, I suggest you update your .gitignore using the [Gitignore.io][gitignore] API.
+The following command will download a .gitignore file appropriate for your basic install.
 Feel free to add languages/platforms/tools your are currently using:

 `$ wget -O .gitignore "https://www.gitignore.io/api/jekyll,osx,linux,windows,vim"`

 You can now commit all of your files, and push those changes to Github.
 After about 30 minutes, when you go to *owner*.github.io, you will see your new Jekyll blog.

-You can now start customizing you blog, adding templates, and writing posts.
-When new commits are push to the remote repo, they should be reflected on your website within a few seconds.
+I can now start customizing you blog, adding templates, and writing posts.
+When new commits are push to the remote repo, they should be reflected on my website within a few seconds.

 Setting A Custom Domain
 ------------

-When I started this site, I had a domain, SchuStudios.com, pointing at an AWS instance.
+When I started this site, my domain was pointing at an AWS micro-instance.
 I wanted to transfer that domain to be used for this site.
-To give my new site a custom apex domain, I went to my DNS (GoDaddy), removed the existing Host records, and Aliases, which were being used for subdomains.
+To give my new site a custom apex domain, I went to my DNS (GoDaddy), removed the existing Host records, and (CNAME) Alias recorde.

 Next, I created two host records for my domain, pointing to: